This post was originally published on August 8, 2021, and updated on February 16, 2023.

 Click on the Saved folder

-You can now see all of the locations you had on your Google My Map.
-Including the details you added.
+You can now see all your locations on your Google My Map.
+Including the details, you added.